SunsetFi/bookofhours-catalog/README.md

 This project requires [Secret Histories API](https://github.com/SunsetFi/secrethistories-api-mod/) to be installed in Book of Hours.
 Without it, this project cannot access the game engine and will be unable to display any data.

+This project uses [NodeJS](https://nodejs.org) as a build engine.

+This project manages packages using [PNPM](https://pnpm.io/)

 ### Building the project

-This project uses [NodeJS](https://nodejs.org) as a build engine.

-Once installed, the project dependencies can be installed with `npm install`, and the project itself can be built with `npm run build`.
+Use `pnpm build` to build the web portion of this project.

+Built content should be copied to `BepInEx/plugins/SHRest/web-content/catalogue`.

 ### How to run locally

-This project can be ran in one of two ways:
+This project can be ran locally in one of two ways:

 #### From the dev server

-Run `npm start` in the root folder of the project to compile and run the webapp.
+Run `pnpm start` in the root folder of the project to compile and run the webapp.
 It will then be available at `http://localhost:8080/catalogue`

 #### From the Secret Histories API